-Join Tom Green for an in-depth discussion in this video Planning a project, part of Web Motion for Beginners: An Overview.
+Join Tom Green for an in-depth discussion in this video Planning a project, part of Web Motion: An Overview.

 …Once the wireframes and/or storyboards have been approved, the…next phase in the process is planning the project.…Depending on the scope and the budget for the project, this phase can…get very very complicated very quickly and is usually handled by a project manager.…In this video, I'm going to assume it's just you and/or a small team.…As I pointed out earlier, the motion…graphics process starts with asking two simple questions.…What do I want to do?
 How do I do it?…The planning phase answers the last question.…